Givental-type reconstruction at a non-semisimple point: Extended FJRW correlators

 We extend the definition of our FJRW correlators to include insertions $\phi_h$ in $\sH_{W,G}^{ext}$.
 Namely, set

 if $h_i \in G \setminus G^{nar}$ for some $i$.

-We would like to unify our definition of the extended FJRW correlators, by re--expressing them as integrals over $ (\widetilde A_W)_{0,n}$, a slight variation of $ (A_W)_{0,n}$.
+We would like to unify our definition of the extended FJRW correlators, by re-expressing them as integrals over $ (\widetilde A_W)_{0,n}$, a slight variation of $ (A_W)_{0,n}$, where instead of considering orbifold line bundles, we consider line bundles on the coarse curve with multiplicities (see the discussion prior to Proposition~\ref{p:linebundledegree}).
 We will make use of the following lemma.

-\begin{lemma}[\cite{ChR}] Let $\cC$ be a $d$--stable curve with coarse underlying curve $C$, and let $M$ be a line bundle pulled back from $C$.
-If $l|d$, there is an equivalence between two categories of $l$th roots $\cL$ on $d$--stable curves:
+\begin{lemma}[\cite{ChR}] Let $\cC$ be a $d$-stable curve with coarse underlying curve $C$, and let $M$ be a line bundle pulled back from $C$.
+If $l|d$, there is an equivalence between two categories of $l$th roots $\cL$ on $d$-stable curves:

-where the union is taken over divisors $E$ which are linear combinations of integer divisors $D_i$ corresponding to the marked points $p_i$. \end{lemma}
+where the union is taken over divisors $E$ which are linear combinations of (integer) divisors $D_i$ corresponding to the marked points $p_i$. \end{lemma}

 \begin{proof} Let $p$ denote the map which forgets stabilizers along the markings.
 The correspondence is simply $\cL \mapsto p^* p_*(\cL)$. \end{proof}